Canada goose: Relationship with humans

 The Canada goose is considered part of the Canadian national identity.

 In North America, nonmigratory Canada goose populations have been on the rise.
-The species is frequently found on golf courses, parking lots, and urban parks, which would have previously hosted only migratory geese on rare occasions.
+The species is frequently found on golf courses and urban parks, which would have previously hosted only migratory geese on rare occasions.
 Owing to its adaptability to human-altered areas, it has become one of the most common waterfowl species in North America.
 In many areas, nonmigratory Canada geese are now regarded as pests by humans.
 They are suspected of being a cause of an increase in high fecal coliforms at beaches.